Balhaut/oauth2_proxy/README.md

-  -request-logging=true: Log requests to stdout -scope="": Oauth scope specification -signature-key="": GAP-Signature request signature key (algorithm:secretkey) -skip-auth-regex=: bypass authentication for request URI's that match (may be given multiple times) -tls-cert="": path to certificate file
+  -request-logging=true: Log requests to stdout -scope="": Oauth scope specification -signature-key="": GAP-Signature request signature key (algorithm:secretkey) -skip-auth-regex=: bypass authentication for request URIs that match (may be given multiple times) -tls-cert="": path to certificate file
   -tls-key="": path to private key file
   -upstream=: the http url(s) of the upstream endpoint or file:// paths for static files.
 Routing is based on the path